 At the end of the day, a pimple (whatever the root cause) is an inflamed oil gland.
 Sometimes it is just a small, red bump.
 Other times it is resembles something out of a horror movie.
 If you can see a pimple, you can bet that it is officially a bacterial infection at that point.

-Coconut oil contains large amounts of lauric acid which is well known for being very anti-bacterial, anti-fungal and anti-viral.
-These antiseptic essential fatty acids found in coconut oil help prevent and eliminate bacterial infections when taken orally or applied directly to the skin.
+Coconut oil contains large amounts of lauric acid which is well known for being anti-bacterial, anti-fungal and anti-viral.
+These antiseptic essential fatty acids found in coconut oil may help prevent and eliminate bacterial infections when taken orally or applied directly to the skin.

 Coconut oil is also a well-known cooling oil, which is great for hot, inflamed skin (which is what a lot of acne prone skin is).
 Your skin may not feel hot, but in Eastern medicine, acne prone skin has the property of too much “heat” or “warmth.”
 So using an oil that cools skin down is a good thing.

-So how would someone go about using coconut oil externally to treat and prevent acne?
-So glad you asked!
+So how would someone go about using coconut oil for acne prevention and getting rid of pimples?

 After your pores are wide awake, rub the coconut oil directly onto the acne affected skin.
 You may use either 100% coconut oil or you can mix it with some sea salt or raw sugar, which will act as a mild abrasive and help to remove dead skin cells from the skin.
 Once you have applied the coconut oil to your skin, cover it with a damp washcloth and allow the skin to soak up the oil for 5 to 15 minutes.
 Then take a second warm washcloth and gently wipe the face in downward strokes until most of the oil is removed.
 Gentle is the key here.

 Need something more than just coconut oil?
 Here is a face wash recipe that can be used in place of plain coconut oil or in addition to it.

 Coconut Oil Face Wash